apache/hawq-docs/admin/BackingUpandRestoringHAWQDatabases.md

 ## Using PXF <a id="usingpxf"></a>

-Pivotal Extension Framework \(PXF\) is an extensible framework that allows HAWQ to query external system data.
-The details of how to install and use PXF can be found in *PXF Installation and Administration*.
+HAWQ Extension Framework \(PXF\) is an extensible framework that allows HAWQ to query external system data.
+The details of how to install and use PXF can be found in [Working with PXF and External Data](../pxf/PivotalExtensionFrameworkPXF.html).

 ### Using PXF to Back Up the tpch Database <a id="usingpxftobackupthetpchdatabase"></a>